AlenaStrnadova/isolation-forest-visualization/README.md

 #### `dataAnomalyScore()`

-Calculate the anomaly score for each data member and save them into a variable.
+Calculate the anomaly score for each data member (returns an array).
+In the example below they are saved into a variable `anomalyScores`.

 ```javascript
 const anomalyScores = myForest.dataAnomalyScore();